-Recently, in Victoria, the Ambulance service has been criticised for not responding quickly enough to emergencies.
+^{20.} Recently, in Victoria, the Ambulance service has been criticised for not responding quickly enough to emergencies.
 Yet, according to Spring and Larson, this is a good thing because it saved any possibility of running into a moral dilemma.

 ^{21.} Our word "ambulance" comes from the Latin, through the French, and means to walk.
 Basically implying a walking medical unit.
 In other words, when the patient could not get to the medical unit, the medical unit came to him.
-In this regard we may also note that the change of philosophy means that very few doctors make house calls.

-^{22.} Lowell O. Erdahl, Pro-Life/Pro-Peace: Life-affirming Alternatives to Abortion, War, Mercy Killing, and the Death Penalty (Minneapolis: Augsburg Publishing House, 1986) 11 in, Spring, Euthanasia 105.
+^{22.} Lowell O. Erdahl, Pro-Life/Pro-Peace: Life-affirming Alternatives to Abortion, War, Mercy Killing, and the Death Penalty (Minneapolis: Augsburg Publishing House, 1986) 11 quoted in, Spring, Euthanasia, 105.